CaptainPhantasy/RAGBOT3000/README.md

 ## Usage

-### Starting a Live Session
+### Starting a Session

+RAGBOT3000 offers three interaction modes via buttons at the bottom of the screen:

+- **VOICE**: Voice-only interaction (no visual context)
+- **SCREEN**: Voice + automatic screen sharing for digital task assistance
+- **LIVE**: Voice + automatic camera feed for real-world object collaboration

+**To start:**
-1. Click the microphone button to start listening
+1. Click any mode button (VOICE, SCREEN, or LIVE)
-2. Grant microphone permissions when prompted
+2. Grant microphone permissions when prompted (required for all modes)
+3. For SCREEN/LIVE modes, grant screen/camera permissions when prompted
-3. Speak naturally - the agent will respond with voice
+4. Speak naturally - the agent will respond with voice
-4. Use screen share or camera buttons to share visual context

-### Sharing Visual Context

-- **Screen Share**: Click the screen icon to share your screen
+**To stop:**
-- **Camera**: Click the camera icon to share your camera feed
+- Click the active mode button again to toggle off and return to idle state
+- Or click a different mode button to switch modes (previous mode stops automatically)

+### Visual Context

+- **Screen Share** (SCREEN mode): Automatically initiates when SCREEN mode is activated
+- **Camera Feed** (LIVE mode): Automatically initiates when LIVE mode is activated
-- **Live Preview**: A small preview window shows what the agent sees
+- **Live Preview**: A draggable, resizable preview window shows what the agent sees
-- **Stop Sharing**: Click the active button again or use browser controls
+- **Stop Sharing**: Click the active mode button again or use browser controls

-### Connection Status

-The UI displays connection status:
-- 🟡 **Connecting...** - Establishing connection
-- 🟢 **Connected** - Active session
-- 🟠 **Reconnecting...** - Auto-reconnecting after network error
-- 🔴 **Connection Error** - Manual retry needed

 ### Error Handling